-Authors: Matthew R. Lyle, Christopher Rigsby, Andy Stephan and Teri Lombardi Yohn
+Authors: Matthew R. Lyle, Christopher Rigsby, Andrew Stephan and Teri Lombardi Yohn

 Wall Street Horizon Abstract